-The changes in percentages would affect profit or loss before tax by +/-P85.9 million and +/- P96.7 million for the years ended December 31, 2013 and 2012, respectively.
+The changes in percentages would affect profit or loss before tax by +/-P85.9 million for the year ended December 31, 2013.

 (c) Other Price Risk

 The Group's market price risk arises from its purchases of fuels.
 It manages its risk arising from changes in market prices by monitoring the daily movement of the market price of fuels and to some extent, using forward and other similar contracts to manage the fluctuation of the fuel price.